mathematicalthinking/encompass/UPGRADE_NOTES.md

 Also, rather than lodash, using native JS functions such as map, filter, etc. would be good.

+5/5/2025: Lodash global has been replaced by pulling out individual functions from lodash-es.
+Also, underscore has been removed entirely from the client side.

 ## Removal of jQuery

 Modern Ember recommends removing jQuery, using standard DOM access routines instead.
 Our file app.js sets $ globally to jQuery, so finding all instances will involve both searching for imports of jQuery and for $ (whether "$." or "$(").